Finham Brook: Course

 The brook rises near Burton Green south-west of Coventry, and flows initially in a south-easterly direction, to reach the outskirts of Kenilworth.
 It joins the Inchford Brook near Kenilworth Castle, where it is crossed by the Tiltyard causeway, beyond which it turns east to flow through Kenilworth.
 Next to the castle it is crossed by Castle Road via a Kenilworth Ford.
 In times of high flow this point becomes impassable for vehicles, although pedestrians can cross via the adjacent footbridge.
 It then flows through Abbey Fields until it is crossed by the A452, and continues through the Mill End area of the town, and alongside the Common to meet the Canley Brook near Crackley.
 The brook continues in a north-easterly direction, passing beneath the dual carriageway of the A46, to flow through Finham sewage works, to meet the Sowe upstream of Stoneleigh.

 History

-The Inchford and Finham brooks were dammed by the Tiltyard causeway to create a lake and water defence for Kenilworth Castle by King John in the 13th century.
+The Inchford and Finham brooks were dammed by the Tiltyard causeway to create a lake and water defence for Kenilworth Castle, known as the Great Mere, by King John in the 13th century.
 Its tributary Canley Brook was the site of a medieval watermill, near Crackley.